afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 ##### Duration

-Duration in timebase
+Duration in timebase.
 It will be 0 if not set

 ##### Wallclock

-EPOCH time in ms when this frame started being captured It will be 0 if not set
+EPOCH time in ms when this frame started being captured.
+It will be 0 if not set